FirasMoalla/chatbot/README.md

 # Getting started with PHP on IBM Cloud

-This guide will take you through the steps to get started with a simple PHP application in IBM Cloud and help you:
+This lab will take you through the steps to get started with a simple PHP application for a Chatbot in IBM Cloud and help you:
 - Set up a development environment
 - Download sample code
 - Run the application locally
 - Run the application on IBM Cloud Cloud Foundry
-- Add a IBM Cloud Database service
+- Add a IBM Cloud Conversation service for a Chatbot
-- Connect to the database from your local application
+- Implement a Chatbot

+This lab is in two parts.
+In the first part, we will build a PHP application for a chatbot.
+In the second part, we will implement the Chatbot.

 ## Prerequisites